dillydill123/inventory-setups/README.md

 Added compact view and the ability to move setups up and down the list

 ##### 1.6
 Added ability to switch setups in game with "Show worn items" button.
 Added spellbook to setups.
-Added help button (which can be disabled in the config settings).
+Added help button (which can be disabled in the config settings)

 ##### 1.7
 Added notes, alphabetical sorting mode, more options to move setups, and more options to update rune pouch slots

+##### 1.8
+Added additional filtered items, remove options for slots, updated stack button